An Alternative and Natural Vertigo Treatment Method

 How the Upper Cervical Spine Affects Vertigo

 Can a neck misalignment cause vertigo?
 Misalignment in the upper cervical spine is a commonly overlooked cause for inner ear disorders.
 If misalignment in the cervical spine isn’t addressed, the nerves surrounding the misaligned joints will rapidly become irritated.
 The subsequent inflammation will lead to fluid blockages in the inner ear, thereby disrupting the hearing and balance signals being conveyed between the vestibular nerve and the brain.
-Without treatment, this disruption has a high chance of triggering vertigo symptoms.
+Without treatment, this disruption has a high chance of triggering vertigo symptoms that is why cervical vertigo chiropractic is a good option for many patients.

 How Our Vertigo Treatment Works

+Correcting vertigo is our number one priority for you.
 We are focused on removing interferences to normal body function to get to the root cause of vertigo.
 We do not just treat the vertigo symptoms.
 The goal of our cervical vertigo treatment is to allow the body to heal from the underlying cause of vertigo and in turn heal any related health problems.
-We focus on all types of veritgo: peripheral vertigo treatment, central vertigo treatment including benign paroxysmal positional vertigo treatment (i.e. BPPV treatment) which is the most common.
+We focus on all types of vertigo: peripheral vertigo treatment, central vertigo treatment including benign paroxysmal positional vertigo treatment (i.e. BPPV treatment) which is the most common.
+Our main goal is to allow your body to heal naturally because of our treatment so you can avoid long term cervical vertigo medicine.

 In order to treat vertigo, we must first identify whether there is a misalignment in the upper cervical spine.
+Vertigo is often related to spine problems.
 To locate a misalignment, we perform a range of objective chiropractic tests.
 If a misalignment is detected, we take a Cone Beam Cat Scan (CBCT), which is less invasive than a X-Ray, to determine the precise angle and direction of the misaligned vertebra.
 Once the area and angle of misalignment is located, we will formulate a gentle, non-invasive plan for correcting the misalignments in your spine.

 Once the upper cervical spine is realigned, your body will be able to mend the inflamed soft tissue and restore function to the inner ear and vestibular nerve.
+Our goal is to fix vertigo naturally.
 Absent any additional complications, this chiropractic correction should remedy one of the most common causes of vertigo and vertigo-associated disorders.

 We provide vertigo treatment for patients in the Las Vegas and surrounding areas.
 This includes all of Clark County and neighboring states such as Utah, Arizona and California.